thebillington/tphysics/README.md

 tphysics is a cross platform physics engine with Turtle integration built for educational purposes.
 It has been written as a pet project as I wanted to create a game engine for personal use that did not require use of any external libraries.

-If you are wanting a fully fledged game engine with sprite integration then I suggest checking out other engines that may be more fit for purpose.
+If you are wanting a fully fledged game engine then I suggest checking out other engines that may be more fit for purpose such as pygame.
 If you are looking for a simple library that implements basic physics collision detection with an Object Oriented approach then tphysics is the one for you.

 Please feel free to read through the code as it is thoroughly commented with aims to providing a suitable library for people interested in learning the basics of Game Engineering.